mingxuan-yi/mingxuan-yi/_pages/about.md

 I am a final-year PhD student in statistical machine learning at the University of Bristol, working with [Dr Song Liu](https://allmodelsarewrong.net/).
 Before that, I was a machine learning engineer working on natural language processing at Samsung Research.

 In general, my research interests lie in a broad range of (deep) probabilistic machine learning, with applications from generative modeling to language models.
-The highlight of my current research focuses on developing efficient and scalable algorithms for Bayesian learning, Monte Carlo methods, and score-based generative models.
+A key focus of my current research is the development of efficient and scalable algorithms for Bayesian learning, Monte Carlo methods, and score-based generative models.
 Some of my areas of expertise:
 - Bayesian machine learning
 - Monte Carlo sampling
 - Density ratio estimation